Homepage

 Prescription Ordering

-The process has been changed for a number of reasons.
+The process has been updated for a number of reasons:

-3. By reducing the footfall in the surgery we will be reducing our carbon footprint and doing our bit for the planet.
+- To reduce our carbon footprint and do our bit for the planet.

-If you come into the surgery, in person, with a repeat prescription.
-Or call the surgery to order medication and have access to the internet, you will be asked to request your medication via the NHS app or through our online services.
-We will NO LONGER accept repeat prescription slips.
-We have information panflets regarding this at the Reception Desk and the Dispensary desk.
+If you usually come into the surgery with a repeat prescription slip, you will be asked to use one of the online services.
+We can no longer accept repeat prescription slips as a method for ordering.
+We have information leaflets regarding this at the Reception and Dispensary desks.

-We are aware that some patients will not have internet access and are unable to use online services.
-In this case, please come to the Dispensary desk or call the surgery, where we can arrange additional support as needed.
+We are aware that some patients may not have internet access and are unable to use online services.
+In this case, please speak to a member of staff in the Dispensary, who can arrange additional support as needed.

 ‘Our aim is to provide the best possible health care for you and your family.’
 Our practice is classified as semi-rural, based in a purpose built health centre in the heart of the community in Holmes Chapel.